NathanGavenski/IL-Datasets/README.md

 * deterministic: bool - If it should explore or not

 ---
-## This repository is not complete
+## This repository is in development

 Here is a list of the upcoming releases: